Ciela-Institute/caustics/paper.md

 `Caustics` is a gravitational lensing simulator.
 The purpose of the project is to streamline the simulation of strong gravitational lensing effects on the light of a background source.
+Primarily the focus is on all transformations between the source plane(s) and the image plane through the lensing plane(s).
-This includes a variety of parametric lensing profiles such as: Singular Isothermal Ellipsoid (SIE), Elliptical Power Law (EPL), Pseudo-Jaffe, Navarro-Frenk-White (NFW), and External Shear.
+There is minimal effort on modelling the observational elements of atmosphere, telescope optics, detector effects with most of these left to the user.
+A variety of parametric lensing profiles are included, such as: Singular Isothermal Ellipsoid (SIE), Elliptical Power Law (EPL), Pseudo-Jaffe, Navarro-Frenk-White (NFW), and External Shear.
 Additionally, it offers non-parametric representations such as a gridded convergence or potential field.
 For the background source `caustics` provides a Sérsic light profile, as well as a pixelized light image.
 Users may easily extend these lens and source lists using templates provided in the documentation.

 Once a lensing system has been defined, `caustics` may then perform various computational operations on the system such as raytracing through the lensing